San Luis Obispo, California: Education

 All public K–12 institutions in San Luis Obispo are operated by San Luis Coastal Unified School District, which contains six elementary schools, one middle school (Laguna Middle School), and one high school, San Luis Obispo High School.
 The district also operates several schools outside of San Luis Obispo in nearby Avila Beach, Edna Valley, Morro Bay, and Los Osos.
+Additionally, Mission College Preparatory Catholic High School and Old Mission School (est. 1876 as The Academy of the Immaculate Heart of Mary) operate privately within the Diocese of Monterey.

-San Luis Obispo is home to California Polytechnic State University (Cal Poly), a public university enrolling 21,812 students as of Fall 2018.
-The school is just outside city limits and provides on-campus housing for nearly 6,000 freshmen and sophomores.
+California Polytechnic State University (Cal Poly), a public university enrolling 21,497 students as of fall 2023, is just outside city limits, It has a postal address stating "San Luis Obispo, CA". in an unincorporated area and census-designated place, and provides on-campus housing for nearly 6,000 freshmen and sophomores.

 The area is also served by Cuesta College, part of the California Community College System.